jamesaevans/amplitude-dev-center/docs/data/destinations/commandbar-cohort.md

 status: new
 ---

 [CommandBar](https://www.commandbar.com/) is an AI-powered user assistance platform that makes your product easier to use, without the old-school method of interrupting popups that users quickly close.
 Activate and retain more users through personalized, interactive in-product experiences that mimic what a human assistant would do.
 For example, Copilot chat (the only chatbot that can co-browse with users) and just-in-time proactive nudges that trigger when a user appears confused.
-This integration lets you sync cohorts from Amplitude to CommandBar to personalize CommandBar experiences using the same cohorts you analyze in Amplitude.
+This integration lets you sync cohorts from Amplitude to CommandBar to drive personalized experiences.

 !!!Tip